uclalawcovid19behindbars/custodial_mortality_project/README.md

 | `p20stt09_cleaned.csv`         | BJS, NPS Reports (2019-2020)                   | Same as above, processed for easy loading and comparison        |
 | `vera_pjp_s2021_appendix.csv`  | Vera, People in Prisons and Jails Spring 2021  | Counts of state and federal prisoners

-The `Other` sub-folder contains data on deaths in custody which are not from state prisons (i.e. recorded deaths in county and local facilities), data on executions for comparison with reported mortality data, and data on deaths in federal prisons and detention centers (i.e. deaths in BoP and ICE facilities).
+The `Other` sub-folder contains data on deaths in custody which are not from state prisons (e.g. recorded deaths in county and local facilities), data on executions for comparison with reported mortality data, and data on deaths in federal prisons and detention centers (e.g. deaths in BoP and ICE facilities).
 Since our dataset is currently focused on recording custodial deaths and demographics in state prisons, these files are located in a separate folder from our primary data.

 The `Output` sub-folder contains current aggregate summary tables for mortality in state prisons which we have produced using the data in the `Raw` sub-folder.

 The `Raw` sub-folder contains data files on `Deaths` in state prisons that our project has collected and standardized.
 There are four types of `Raw` death data: `Annual`, `Monthly`, `Individual`, and `Additional`.
 The `Annual` sub-folder contains data files from state prison systems for which we gathered data reported as annual aggregates.
 The `Monthly` sub-folder contains data files from state prison systems for which we gathered data reported as monthly aggregates.
 The `Individual` sub-folder contains data files from state prison systems for which we gathered data with an individual data of death for each reported death.
-The `Additional` sub-folder contains data files from state prisons for which we have separated observations on deaths in custody due to discrepancy inquiries or the inclusion of non-prison / post-conviction facilities.
+The `Additional` sub-folder contains data files from state prisons for which we have separated observations on deaths in custody due to discrepancy inquiries or the inclusion of non-prison / pre-trial facilities.
 Each `Raw` file is titled by the state abbrevation for the state prison system it covers and the name of the time interval of reporting.

 The `Raw` sub-folder also contains data files on `Demographics` in state prisons that our project has collected and standardized.
 There are two types of of `Raw` demographics data: `Combined` and `Distinct`.
 The `Combined` sub-folder contains data files from state prisons that report information on the total population by age group and sex.
 The `Distinct` sub-folder contains data files from state prisons that report information on the total population by age group and the total population by sex separately.